nir9/lightwm/README.md

 # LightWM

-### Minimalist Tiling Window Manager For Microsoft Windows
+### Minimalist Tiling Window Manager for Microsoft Windows

+Video in which I make the POC of this project: https://youtu.be/cuPirXZ6AWo

 ## Usage

 After building, run the executable ```lightwm.exe``` which will reside in the release and/or debug folder, depending on what you built.

 Upon running, it will immediately tile all the non-minimized windows on your screen.

+The program will run in the background.
+To quit LightWM, use ```alt+q```.

 You can use ```alt+j``` and ```alt+k``` to go to the next/previous window with your keyboard.